 After the lame “Loft,” Japanese psycho-maestro Kiyoshi Kurosawa bounces back with “Retribution,” a modern-day ghost story/serial-killer mystery that blends the helmer’s typical ingredients of guilt, suggestion and waking madness in largely successful doses.
-Pic should have an offshore market, especially in ancillary, as a more-than-solid slice of J-horror.
+Film lacks the sheer clammy-handed creepiness of his earlier “Cure” — with which it shares some plot similarities — but should have an offshore market, especially in ancillary, as a more-than-solid slice of J-horror.

 Kurosawa regular Koji Yakusho here plays Yoshioka, a stressed-out cop investigating the murder of Reiko Shibata, a young woman in a vivid red dress.
 Though she was apparently drowned in a small pool of muddy water, her stomach is found to be full of sea water.
 The most worrying aspect of the case for Yoshioka is that a button found at the murder scene matches one that’s missing from a coat he himself bought.

 When fingerprints on the body match his, Yoshioka starts thinking he may have been the murderer, even though colleagues say he probably just handled the body without gloves on.
 However, Yoshioka has also started seeing a ghost in the same vivid red dress (Riona Hazuki), whom he presumes is Reiko.